gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Property 'outputFile' is not annotated with an input or output annotation.
 This behaviour has been deprecated and is scheduled to be removed in Gradle 7.0.
 ```

-Note that you need to run the build with `--warning-mode=all` to see the individual problems.
+Deprecation warnings always show up in [build scans](https://scans.gradle.com/s/txrptciitl2ha/deprecations) regardless of the command-line arguments used.

-The warnings also show up in build scans.
+See the user manual for [how to address these deprecation warnings](userguide/more_about_tasks.html#sec:task_input_validation).

 ## More robust file deletion on Windows